akrayvo/php-form-display-class/README.md

 ## Using form tag attributes
 All form element functions include a `$moreAttributes` paramter.
 It takes an array of attributes with the $key as the attribute name and the value being the value.

-If the key is numeric, it will be handled as a boolean attribute attriutes. (with no value such as `readonly`, `disabled`, `checked`, etc).
+If the key is numeric, it will be handled as a boolean attribute attriutes. (with no value such as `readonly`, `disabled`, `checked`, etc.).

 Common attributes would include `id`, `class`, `style`, `placeholder`, etc.